Financial accounts statistics – commentary

 Households

-Net financial assets increased in value by 1.5% quarter on quarter amid growth in both financial assets and liabilities (of 1.4% and 1.2% respectively).
-Net financial assets were favourably affected by financial transactions and to a lesser extent by financial asset revaluation.
-The effect of other changes associated with a change in sector classification acted in the opposite direction.
+Net financial assets increased by 1.9% quarter on quarter amid growth in both financial assets and liabilities (of 1.8% and 1.4% respectively).
+Net financial assets were favourably affected mainly by a surplus on financial transactions and, to a lesser extent, by non-transaction effects in the form of revaluations.
+Other changes were of secondary importance.

 Chart 7 – Breakdown of financial assets and liabilities of households